Jan--Henrik/Image-to-3D-map/README.md

 --Readme--

 Hi, I wrote this code, to create 3D maps from normal images.
 The program uses the bright/darkness of a pixel and the mouse position ( X ) to create a 3D map. the resolution can be changed by using the + and - key on your keyboard.
 When you press i , it will invert the image/3D effect.
-Press h to get help ( in the console ) and s to safe a .stl and a .jpg file.
+Press h to get help ( in the console ) and s to safe a .obj and a .jpg file.

 Your input file has to be declared as "input.jpg" and should have a smaller resolution then your desktop (otherwise its hard to control it and the files get too big).